KamikaziF/My-Colony-Translation/README.md

 There is a file with the original english strings where you can base from.
-The strings codes are written in JavaScript, so it's recommendable to put the file's sufix **.js** it also makes it looks more visual so you can diference the text and the code stuff
+The strings codes are written in JavaScript, so it's recommendable to put the file's sufix **.js**